OpenZeppelin/ethernaut/README.md

 ganache-cli --deterministic
 ```
 3. You might want to import one of the private keys from ganache-cli to your Metamask wallet.
-4. Set target network `ACTIVE_NETWORK` in src/constants.js.
-5. Compile contracts
+4. Compile contracts
 ```
 npx truffle compile
 ```
-6. Set src/constants.js ACTIVE_NETWORK to NETWORKS.LOCAL
+5. Set src/constants.js ACTIVE_NETWORK to NETWORKS.LOCAL
-7. Deploy contracts
+6. Deploy contracts
 ```
 npm run deploy:contracts
 ```
-8. Start react client
+7. Start react client
 ```
 npm start
 ```

 ### Running locally (ropsten network)

-The same as using the local network but steps 2, 3 and 7 are not necessary.
+The same as using the local network but steps 2, 3 and 6 are not necessary.

+In this case, replace point 5 with:
+5. Set src/constants.js ACTIVE_NETWORK to NETWORKS.ROPSTEN

 ### Running tests